top of page

 No one talks about them anymore

 This is another expression said frequently within the sports space.
-For example, let’s use the NFL before the Super Bowl era, in other words, no one talks about some of the great teams and players from that era.
-However, a sports journalist or commenter may mention all the virtues of the successful pre-Super Bowl teams while saying that no one talks about them anymore.
-It's my literal translation, and ironic that some complain about this all the while they are talking about them.
+For example, let’s use the NFL before the Super Bowl era.
+In other words, no one talks about some of the great teams and players from that era.
+However, a sports journalist or commenter may mention all the virtues of the successful pre-Super Bowl teams while saying no one talks about them anymore.
+It's my literal translation, and it's ironic that some complain about this all the while they are talking about them.
 You can’t continue to say that expression accurately while you're giving them attention in the process.
 Both scenarios can't be true at the same time.